apify/release-pr-action/README.md

 ## Experimental feature

 An experimental feature will rewrite the final changelog using GPT-3 davinci language model.
-If you want to try, you need to pass the `OPEN_AI_TOKEN` environment variable with your API token from [openai.com](https://beta.openai.com/).
+If you want to try, you need to pass the `open-ai-token` action input with your API token from [openai.com](https://beta.openai.com/).

 ## Example usage